Plexus (LON:POS) Shares Up 12.1% – Here’s Why

-The stock has a market capitalization of £8.03 million, a P/E ratio of 2.74 and a beta of 0.78.
 The company has a debt-to-equity ratio of 8.34, a quick ratio of 1.12 and a current ratio of 1.49.
-The business has a fifty day simple moving average of GBX 8.01 and a 200-day simple moving average of GBX 9.90.
+The stock has a market capitalization of £8.03 million, a price-to-earnings ratio of 2.74 and a beta of 0.78.
+The business has a fifty day simple moving average of GBX 7.97 and a 200 day simple moving average of GBX 9.88.

 For over 30 years, Plexus has been protecting the environment, initially with its “through the BOP” (Blow-out Preventer) wellhead designs, and subsequently with its proprietary leak-proof wellhead sealing system, POS-GRIP®.